hvianna/audioMotion-analyzer/README.md

 Determines the maximum desired frame rate for the analyzer animation, in frames per second.

 A value of `0` means the animation will run at the highest frame rate possible, limited by the refresh rate of your display.
-For example, if you have a 144Hz monitor, the frame rate may reach up to 144 fps.
+For example, if you have a 144Hz monitor, the frame rate may reach up to 144 FPS.

-Usually, 60 fps is enough for a smooth animation, so setting `maxFPS` to `60` may help reducing CPU usage on high refresh rate monitors.
+Usually, 60 FPS is enough for a smooth animation, so setting `maxFPS` to `60` may help reducing CPU usage on monitors with higher refresh rates.

 ### `maxFreq`